StencilFrame/autopilot/README.md

 ## Roadmap

-This is an early MVP version of DoNot.
+This is an early MVP version of AutoPilot.
 The following features are planned for future releases:

 - **Execution Tracking:** Keep track of runbook executions to resume from the last step
 - **Context Management:** Store and retrieve variables during execution